freethejazz/worldcup-tweet-mongo/README.md

 ```

 Then simply call the `filter` method on the instantiated `TweetStreamToDb`,
-passing a string of comma separated keywords to field by.
+passing a string of comma separated keywords to filter by.

 ```
 tweetStream.filter('fifa,worldcup');